SensorServicePlatform/APIs/README.md

 Detailed Usages:
 ==============

-<font color="green"><b>MG: I would reorganize so groups of descriptions match the high level summary, grouped in the categories above</b></font>

 Note: all TimeStamps are in Unix epoch time format to millisecond.
 Conversion from readable timestamp format to Unix epoch timestamp can be found in http://www.epochconverter.com

-<font color="green"><b>MG: Why do we say URI in some places, DEVICE_ID in other and (previously?)
-ID in others.
-And in meta-model, thinsg are called "GUID".
-Is this a deciion not to be consistent with model?</b></font>

 Category 1:
 --------------